Rome in 3 Days: Best Itinerary for First-Time Visitors

 Colosseum and Forum

 Also known as the Flavian Amphitheatre, the iconic Colosseum has become the symbol of Rome.
 Construction of the Colosseum began in AD 72 by order of the Emperor Vespasian and was completed in AD 80.
 It was the largest colosseum in the world with a capacity of 50,000 spectators.
-Seeing it now, you’ll be hard-pressed to believe that it held that many people.

-I was a bit underwhelmed the first time I saw the interior of the Colosseum.
+To be honest, I was a bit underwhelmed the first time I saw the interior of the Colosseum.
 My imagination couldn’t quite conjure the scenes of wild animals tormenting terrified Christians, which is probably just as well.

 Domus Aurea